rendivs925/rendivs925/README.md

 I design and build GraphQL & REST APIs, responsive UIs with Tailwind CSS, and modern cross-platform apps with Tauri.
 My work spans PostgreSQL, MongoDB, MySQL, and applied projects in Robotics & AI/ML.

-On the DevOps side, I rely on Docker for containerization, Git/GitHub for version control, and GitHub Actions for CI/CD—always focusing on clean architecture, maintainable code, and reliable deployments.
+On the DevOps side, I rely on Docker for containerization, Git/GitHub for version control, and GitHub Actions for CI/CD.
+Always focusing on clean architecture, maintainable code, and reliable deployments.

 I use a minimalist Arch Linux + i3 setup with Neovim, Alacritty, Zsh, and tmux, optimized for speed, efficiency, and distraction free development.